UPPMAX/install-methods/how-to/install-with-python-virtualenv-instead-of-conda.md

 That went well.

-*Populating the bin/ directory for the module*:
+#### Populating the bin/ directory for the module

 We do not activate the virtualenv to use the module.
 Instead, we 'lift out' symlinks to the executables needed for running the tool.
 These will run within the virtualenv and get their python dependencies from there.
 They will get their tool dependencies from `PATH` after loading module dependencies.

-*Do not* add the virtualenv's own `bin/` to `PATH`.
-That directory will be littered with executables that should not be explosed: pip3, python3, f2c, etc.
+**Do not add the virtualenv's own `bin/` to `PATH`**.
+That directory will be littered with executables that should not be exposed: pip3, python3, f2c, etc.
 We only want to expose the executables that are required for running the tool.

 Instead, create a `$PREFIX/bin/` directory and within that, symlinks to